 - Have your tissue type checked more completely.
 Although your tissue type seems to match, it needs to match the patient's tissue at a detailed level.

 - Attend an informational session by telephone or in person.
 You will learn about the donation, risks, and side effects.
-Then you will decide whether or not to donate.
+Then you will decide whether or not to donate and if you agree to donate, you will sign a consent form.

 - Receive a physical exam.
-If you agree to donate, a doctor will examine you to ensure that donating is safe for you as well as the patient.
+If you agree to donate, a doctor will examine you to ensure that donating is safe for both you and the patient.

 Donation of Bone Marrow or PBSC